Director

 Don Dillaway - Eddie Smith

-Jacquie Lyn- Eddie's baby
+Jacquie Lyn - Eddie's baby

 I don't know if they're the first comedy duo in Hollywood history, but they're surely close.
 "Two minds without a single thought."

-But one L&H film stands out in my mind as being different when compared to their other work.
+One L&H film stands out in my mind as being different when compared to their other work.

 "Gee, I wish I could go," he says to Stan.

-With a confused look on his face, Stan asks, "Go where?"
+Confused, Stan asks, "Go where?"

 "Why, to war!"